tjwhang/LaTeX-Thesis-Kit/README.md

 You can run `\makepdf_quick.bat` in the command line in the file directory to quickly compile pdfs within your editor.

 ## Troubleshooting
+`Thesis.md not found` - Name your document markdown file to `Thesis.md`

 `Chracter <name or unicode code> not found` - Find a font that supports your language/character used in document.

 `file <name>.sty not found` - you need the LaTeX package.